 Explore the byways and historic Camino Real on a New Mexico road trip and add unexpected pleasures to your Southwestern overland adventure.

 The unique fusion of Native American, Hispanic and Anglo cultures makes an Albuquerque to Taos road trip particularly interesting.
 With 22 Native American tribes in the area, there are 19 pueblos (villages) to visit.
 Additionally, tour many of the numerous reservations with guides, take an arts and crafts workshop or plan to attend an authentic celebration.
-While some reservations and pueblos have remained closed during the Covid era, others are again welcoming visitors.
+All reservations and pueblos have reopened since the Covid era.

 The first Spanish colonial settlement was founded in 1598 in what is now northern New Mexico.
-The Hispanic influence remains strong there today — you will see this in the layout of the cities and towns, in the flavors of the local cuisine, and in the various festivals and events.
+The Hispanic influence remains strong there today.
+You will see this influence in the layout of the cities and towns, in the flavors of the local cuisine, and in the various festivals and events.
 The Anglo influence is evident in the area’s dude ranches, ghost towns and western shows.

-While the drive from Albuquerque to Taos is a mere two-and-a-half hours, there is much to see in and around these cities.
+The actual drive time from Albuquerque to Taos is a mere 2.5 hours.
+There is much to see in and around these cities.
 We think it’s worth making a few detours and turning it into a week-long (at least!) family New Mexico road trip.

 Suggested Weeklong New Mexico Road Trip Itinerary